emptynick/breville-barista-touch/Readme.md

 20. 40 pin connector to main PCB
 21. 6 pin milkpitcher switch and NTC

-### Other parts on this PCB

--

 ## The heatsink

 On the left side there is a heatsink with 3 cables going in (red, purple and yellow).
 Under the heatsink there is a simple [Q6015L6](https://www.mouser.com/ProductDetail/Littelfuse/Q6015L6?qs=DBUMZ2Yty93GeYTH4lKOzw%3D%3D) 15 Amp TRIAC.
-This either controls the thermojet or supplies the whole system with power after the MCU wakes up.
+This controls the thermojet .

 ## Now what?